BXYMartin/Python-IrradPy/README.md

     - You can either download this package from the [Github Release Page](https://github.com/BXYMartin/Python-MERRA2/releases) and [Github Package Page](https://github.com/BXYMartin/Python-MERRA2/packages), or clone this repository and run `python setup.py install`.
 * Run the script.

+* Download data sets by downloader
+* Define latitude, longitude, elevation, time period for a model.
+* Run the model.

 ### Usage
 #### Use inside Python Script
 ``` python